How Long Is Too Long Without Sex?

 The real answer is quieter and more nuanced.

-It lies in the spaces between you — in how you look at each other across the kitchen counter, or don’t.
+It’s in how you look at each other across the kitchen counter, or you don’t.

 It’s in the tension you feel when your partner brushes by you, and your body tightens instead of softening.